GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ```

 One may prefer to use one or the other depending on the application, noting the
 above strengths and weaknesses of each estimator.
-The differences become less important
+In any case the differences
-with using larger sample sizes.
+become less important with using larger sample sizes.